learn-co-students/110920-hypo-testing-challenge/README.md

 ### Preprocessing Data

 Before executing a statistical test, some preprocessing is needed to set up the framing of *when the product is discounted*.
-Specifically, create two array-like variables `discounted` and `not_discounted`, distinguished from each other based on the values in the `discount` column and containing values from the `quantity` column.
-The definition of "discounted" is that `discount` is greater than 0.
+Specifically, create two array-like variables `discounted` and `not_discounted`, distinguished from each other based on the values in the `Discount` column and containing values from the `Quantity` column.
+(In other words, two "lists" of quantities, although those "lists" can be Pandas Series objects, NumPy arrays, base Python lists, or any other array-like.)
+The definition of "discounted" is that `Discount` is greater than 0.

 ### Executing a Hypothesis Test

 Run a statistical test on the two samples, `discounted` and `not_discounted`.
 Use a significance level of &alpha; = 0.05.

+Write a few sentences explaining why you have chosen to run the statistical test you have chosen to run.

 You may import the functions stored in the `flatiron_stats.py` file to help perform your hypothesis tests.
 It contains the stats functions from the Learn.co lessons: `welch_t(a,b)`, `welch_df(a, b)`, and `p_value(a, b, two_sided=False)`.